lucaspiller/puppet-ruby/README.md

     class { ruby: version => '1.9.2-p290' }

 This module uses [ruby-build](https://github.com/sstephenson/ruby-build) to install Ruby and any related tools (e.g. Rubygems), as such it supports any of the [definitions ruby-build supports](https://github.com/sstephenson/ruby-build/tree/master/share/ruby-build).
-For example:
+For example to instal Ruby Enterprise Edition:

     class { ruby: version => 'ree-1.8.7-2011.12' }